Blizzard/s2protocol/README.md

 The standalone tool uses [mpyq](https://github.com/arkx/mpyq/) to read mopaq files.

-Thanks to David Joerg of [ggtracker](http://www.ggtracker.com) for design feedback and beta-testing.
+Thanks to David Joerg and Graylin Kim of [GGTracker](http://www.ggtracker.com) for design feedback and beta-testing.